-Over 75 university-wide and college-specific student organizations currently thrive at MUSC, and new organizations are recognized on an on-going basis.
+Over 100university-wide and college-specific student organizations currently thrive at MUSC, and new organizations are recognized on an on-going basis.
 Students can create new organizations as long as the new organization is not similar to an existing, recognized group.
 Any group of students desiring University recognition must complete a New Student Organization Application.
 For college-specific guidelines regarding the creation of new organizations, consult the Student Services Coordinator in the college.
-All applications (University and college-specific) must be submitted to the Executive Director of Student Programs and Student Diversity.
+All applications (University and college-specific) must be submitted to the Executive Director of Student Engagement.